-The Denver personal injury lawyers at Bowman & Chamberlain, LLC, have long been supporters of cyclists throughout the city.
+The Denver personal injury lawyers at Bowman Law have long been supporters of cyclists throughout the city.
 In an effort to promote bike safety, we have consistently drafted blogs regarding Denver bike laws.
 As the weather continues to improve, we return to the cause.
 While riding a bike this summer, remember to follow these important rules on the road.

-Last year, we authored many blogs related to the legal concepts of bicycle safety, from riding high or under the influence of alcohol to mandatory bike helmet laws in Colorado.
-In discussing Colorado law and promoting bike safety throughout 2014, we received very positive feedback as well as a lot of specific questions from readers.
+Last year, we authored many blogs related to the legal concepts of bicycle safety, from avoiding bike accidents and biking under the influence of alcohol to mandatory bike helmet laws in Colorado.
+In discussing Colorado law and promoting bike safety throughout the years, we received very positive feedback as well as a lot of specific questions from readers.
 This year, our attorneys teamed up with the Denver Cruiser Ride for another season to help further educate both motorists and cyclists on the Rules of the Road.
 Accordingly, we will be publishing even more informational blogs and a handful of amazing videos.
 We would like to start by providing a short primer geared towards bike safety.

 Observe the Rules of the Road

 Automobile v. bike collisions can be very serious, often resulting in very serious physical injuries.
 Unfortunately, cyclists have little to protect them from the force of an impact.
 The results can be catastrophic or even fatal.
 Despite efforts by the local government and various non-profit organizations, bike accidents continue to occur.